Magador/ImagePacking/README.md

 `bgcolor`
 The background color of the images to be processed.
 It also is used to set the background color of generated images.
 Default set to 'none' (transparent).

+##Usage

+For example we need to create textures from the images contained in the folder [images/phone](https://github.com/Magador/ImagePacking/tree/master/images/phone), in 2048x textures using a transparent background color.
+We want to name the .json and images prefixes as 'mobile'; so we use:

+`ImagePacking.php images/phone png 2048 mobile`